Rename Your File

 Sending Files with the Mobile App

-You can shoot within the app, by clicking on the camera icon.
+You can shoot video, capture photos or record audio tracks within the app, by clicking on the camera icon.

 Or, you can select library and upload an existing file.
 Select the file, update the tile, select the upload quality and select the destination network.
 Click Send at the top of the app.